willowec/pico_cluster/docs/Journal.md

 Got head pico to at least see compute pico on i2c using the i2c_slave library.
 Very cool.

-Next up, I want to be able to set the address with GPIO - I need at least 4 slave address configs, so 2 GPIO
+Next up, I want to be able to set the address with GPIO - I need at least 4 slave address configs, so 2 GPIO... done.

-After that, I want to standardize communications.
-Send data, receive data, etc
+Next, I want to standardize communications.
+Send data, receive data, etc.
+How to do.

+Hmm, honestly it might be easier to start with sending image data to the pico from serial, right.
+Lets do that first.